Proverbs

 He who is caught in a lie is not believed when he tells the truth.

-truth Spanish proverbs
+Spanish proverbs truth

 When flatterers meet, the devil goes to dinner.